Well-known examples of IoT in combination with Smart home devices

 The Internet of Things and logistics

-Logistics processes benefit greatly from the Internet of Things.
+Logistic processes benefit significantly from the Internet of Things.
 Sensors in trucks and packages automatically keep the warehouse informed about incoming and outgoing deliveries.

 Data such as the size and weight of packages are stored centrally and, in combination with the desired delivery times, means of transport are optimally loaded to deliver the packages to the correct destination within the shortest time and with minimal fuel consumption.

 Schiphol has one of the most advanced conveyor belts in the world.
 Every day, Schiphol processes more than 120,000 suitcases.
-Despite the fact that approximately 2,000 employees are employed in baggage handling, almost no human hands are involved in the distribution of this suitcase.
-Everything is optimally automated thanks to IoT.
+Even though approximately 2,000 employees are employed in baggage handling, almost no human hands are involved in the distribution of this suitcase.
+Everything is optimally automated, thanks to IoT.